viet34tqc/notebook/interview.md

 - <https://htmldom.dev/determine-the-height-and-width-of-an-element/>

+Element:

 - `clientHeight`: height + padding of element. `document.documentElement.clientHeight` returns the viewport height
 - `offsetHeight`: height + padding + border of element
+- `getBoundingClientRect()`: return the position of the element that is relative to the viewport.
+The viewport is the area that is being viewed.
+So the returned value of `getBoundingClientRect()` may vary depending on the place we are viewing.

+Scroll:

 - `scrollY`: `window.scrollY` returns how long the scrollbar has scroll
 - `scrollHeight`: returns height + padding + content not visible of element . `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`